 What is your policy regarding bullying?

-We work hard to encourage bonding and to prevent cliques.
-Activity groups are based upon age.
+We work hard to encourage bonding across each cabin group and intentionally mix-up participants to allow them to connect with all children at Camp Colley.
+Cabin groups are based upon age.

 It’s our goal to create a culture of inclusion and respect.
-Counselors assist campers as they engage their cabin mates and supervise campers at every level of camp life.
-In short, we have a zero tolerance for any kind of hazing, bullying or exclusionary behavior by any one or more campers towards one another.
-Being away from home can feel overwhelming, especially for new-to-camp campers, but it will also be one of the most important, extraordinary and rewarding experiences of your child’s growth!
+Counselors assist campers as they engage their cabin mates and supervise campers at all times.
+We have zero tolerance for any kind bullying or exclusionary behavior.

 REGISTRATION & CANCELLATION POLICY